 Figure 9.
 A visual representation of the determination of the mineralization through atomic-resolution mapping of calcium and phosphorus via EDS analysis.
 The top row depicts day 14 and the bottom row depicts day 21.
-Calcium is highligted in yellow, while phosporus is highlighed in red.
+Calcium is highlighted in yellow, while phosphorus is highlighted in red.

 These results suggest that CBD retains its biological activity to a certain extent after autoclaving.
 The fact that CBD is detected (Figure 5) indicates that CBD is not destroyed by autoclaving.
 Previous work has demonstrated that phloroglucinol, the phenolic subunit of phlorotannins, polyphenols occurring in brown seaweed, retains biological activity after incorporation in WPI hydrogels and sterilization by autoclaving [13].
 Further work is necessary to elucidate the exact effect of autoclaving on biological activity.

 The positive effect on cellular functioning established in this study support previous investigations which suggest that CBD has a potential role in osseous regeneration.
 As suggested in the introduction CBD enable biological responses by acting on cellular receptors, most notably CB1R and CB2R.
-The role of CB1R and CB2R in osseous funtioning has been well established.
-The prescence of CB1 And CB2 receptors in osteoblasts has been evidenced to be abundant , as previously mentioned in [19].
+The role of CB1R and CB2R in osseous functioning has been well established.
+The presence of CB1 And CB2 receptors in osteoblasts has been evidenced to be abundant , as previously mentioned in [19].
 Notably, it was suggested by [36] that once acted on, the receptors have a positive metabolic effect.
 Similarly, [37] suggested the CBD treatment enhanced bone healing.
 Furthermore, CBD acting as an GPR55 antagonist increased the functioning of osteoblasts as demonstrated by [38].
 CBR1 and CBR2 knock out mice models produce contrasting results with a decrease in bone mass being observed when CB1R and CB2R is deleted.
-However, background age and sex present variablity into the results.
+However, background age and sex present variability into the results.
 For instance, CBR1 deletion in a female C57Bl/6 mouse presented a decrease in bone density.
-Similarily, when CBR1 was inhibited in the a mouse model with the same background the results suported the previous investigation.
-However, CD1 male and female mice with a CD1 background demostrated an increase in bone density at three months [39].
+Similarly, when CBR1 was inhibited in a mouse model with the same background the results supported the previous investigation.
+However, CD1 male and female mice with a CD1 background demonstrated an increase in bone density at three months [39].
 Our findings support that the CBD can promote osseous regeneration.
 However, the pathway is yet to be determined.

 3. Conclusion and Outlook

 This preliminary investigation sought to manufacture WPI hydrogels with CBD incorporated and evaluate their potential use as biomaterials or scaffolds for bone regeneration.
-Numerous conclusions can be taken from the study; the successful incorporation of CBD into the WPI hydrogel; an observable difference in both the swelling and mechanical behaviour of the WPI hydrogels with the addition of CBD influencing the physical behaviour of the hydrogels as demonstrated by the significant differences in the mechanical analysis.
+Numerous conclusions can be taken from the study; the successful incorporation of CBD into the WPI hydrogel; a difference in both the swelling and mechanical behaviour of the WPI hydrogels with the addition of CBD influencing their physical properties is observed, as demonstrated by the significant differences in the mechanical analysis.

 Release investigations demonstrated the release of CBD from the hydrogel.
 Significant differences were observed between the WPI/CBD0 and the WPI/CBD variables.
 The variables WPI/CBD1, WPI/CBD2, WPI/CBD5, demonstrated significant differences when compared with the WPI0 control.
 Evidence for the release of CBD was further supported by the cellular viability analysis.
 Specifically, CBD retained its biological activity post-autoclaving, as indicated by its ability to promote pre-osteoblastic cell proliferation (Figure 6).
 However, CBD did not consistently enhance osteogenic differentiation markers, suggesting that its primary effect may lie in the early-stage cell activation rather than the later-stage differentiation.
 Additionally, The WPI/CBD hydrogels supported the cellular functioning of pre-osteoblasts.
 Therefore, demonstrating the potential of WPI to encapsulate and deliver hydrophobic molecules and the potential of WPI/CBD hydrogel in bone regeneration.